BrendanWeissel/command-line-umd/tutorial/README.md

 Using `ls` or a combination of `cd` and `ls`, explore the ICE detention statistics directory and answer these questions:

 1. What is the most recent fiscal year for which ICE detention statistics are available?
 2. How many detention statistics files are there for fiscal year 2025?
 3. What do you think the numbers in the FY25 filenames represent (hint: look at the dates)?

 **Write your answers here:**

-1. Most recent fiscal year:
+1. Most recent fiscal year: 2025

-2. Number of FY25 files:
+2. Number of FY25 files: 2

-3. What the numbers represent:
+3. What the numbers represent: The dates when last updated

 (Check your answers against the solutions file when complete)